-I’ve got your new summer drink and it’s been my OBSESSION ever since trying a Lavender London Fog latte for the very first time over a year ago at a fabulous cafe in LA.
-I was so obsessed, I teamed up with Blank Slate Tea here in NYC to create a HOT version a few years ago… and now that it’s gorgeous out, here I am making it iced at home!
+I’ve got your new favorite drink and it’s been my OBSESSION ever since trying a Lavender London Fog latte for the very first time over a year ago at a fabulous cafe in LA.
+I was so obsessed, I teamed up with a local NYC cafe called Blank Slate Tea a couple of years ago to create a HOT version a few years ago… and now that it’s gorgeous out, here I am making it iced at home!

 What the heck is a London Fog latte you might be wondering?
 Well!
 It consists of milk and earl grey or black tea… this baby is a LAVENDER variation which is just divine.
 I’ve heard there is a London Fog Starbucks version with lavender but let’s skip the sugar and any other unknown ingredients because it’s SO easy to make at home, promise.
 I can’t wait for you to try this very popular and reader-fave tea latte recipe that will have you swooning with delight.